SAN DIEGO COUNTY, Calif. —

 Buying a home has become increasingly unaffordable for working families and recent housing data shows San Diego's expensive housing market isn't slowing down anytime soon.

-It might feel like we're seeing home-sale signs at every turnbut experts say we're actually down two months of supply for the last two months in a row in San Diego.
+It might feel like we're seeing home-sale signs at every turn, but experts say we're actually down two months of supply for the last two months in a row in San Diego.
 It means anyone looking to sell has the advantage and it'll stay like that for a while.

-Now that Nicole Kuzi has a newborn at homeshe's decided to upsize.
+Now that Nicole Kuzi has a newborn at home, she's decided to upsize.

 "Because it's a one-bedroom and we have this little guy,” she said.

-The new mom designed the place herself
+The new mom designed the place herself.

-"We're nine-minute drive to the beach and it's a very boho design I would say,” Kuzi said.
+"We're a nine-minute drive to the beach and it's a very boho design I would say,” Kuzi said.

-But she had no qualms about listing her Carlsbad home
+But she had no qualms about listing her Carlsbad home.

 "The market is really hot right now,” she said.